-The Board shall offer professional incentives/assistance to employees working toward and/or attaining national certification including:
+The District shall offer professional incentives/assistance to employees working toward and/or attaining national certification including:

-- 1. Upon completion of the portfolio process, candidates shall receive sixty (60) inservice credits.
-Candidates who complete the process and do not receive certificates shall receive sixty (60) inservice credits. - 2.
+- 1. Upon completion of the portfolio process, candidates shall receive sixty (60) in-service credits.
+Candidates who complete the process and do not receive certificates shall receive sixty (60) in-service credits. - 2.
 Upon request, arrangements may be made with the principal to provide one (1) day of release time for the candidates to complete the portfolio.
 This time shall constitute temporary duty leave assignment consistent with applicable rules and policies. - 3.
-The district shall strive to provide technical assistance for use at home for the completion of the portfolio.
+The District shall strive to provide technical assistance for use at home for the completion of the portfolio.
 Candidates will contact HRD to facilitate assistance with video equipment.
-Arrangements for the use of the referenced equipment shall be pursuant to board policy. - 4.
+Arrangements for the use of the referenced equipment shall be pursuant to Board policy. - 4.
 Upon publication by the National Board of the guidelines and procedures for re-certification application, the committee will meet and confer to recommend appropriate incentives. - 5.
-Candidates who receive certification shall receive an additional sixty (60) inservice credits. - 6.
-Candidates who complete the process but do not qualify for certification, have the opportunity to bank their subject areas and retake the exam will be awarded sixty (60) inservice credits if they engage in the retake process.
+Candidates who receive certification shall receive an additional sixty (60) in-service credits. - 6.
+Candidates who complete the process but do not qualify for certification, have the opportunity to bank their subject areas and retake the exam will be awarded sixty (60) in-service credits if they engage in the retake process. - 7.
+New teachers entering Broward County with NBPTS certification shall be awarded a one (1) time payment signing bonus of one thousand dollars (\$1,000) after verification by the District of their certification.

-- 7. New teachers entering Broward County with NBPTS certification shall be awarded a one (1) time payment signing bonus of one thousand dollars and zero cents (\$1,000.00) after verification by the district of their certification. - 8.
-Up to five (5) mentors who have exceeded ninety (90) hours of mentoring shall be eligible to attend the national conference and the district shall incur the expenses.
+- 8. Up to five (5) mentors who have exceeded ninety (90) hours of mentoring shall be eligible to attend the national conference and the District shall incur the expenses.
 Selection shall be made on a rotating basis based upon the date the teacher became nationally board certified.
 Should there be a tie, then selection shall be by seniority.
-In addition to the five mentors attending, the District shall incur the expenses for up to two (2) mentors making presentations at the conference. - 9.
-Employees not eligible to participate in the National Board Certification Process (currently including but not limited to school workers, psychologists, occupational and therapists, speech language pathologists, adult education teachers, guidance and family counselors, and health teachers) shall be eligible to participate in an alternative program, the Broward County Recognition Program (BCRP).
-Said program, similar in format to the National Board Certification process, includes portfolio documentation with artifacts, videotaping of job performance, as well as written work samples.
-Successful candidates participating in BCRP shall receive the negotiated supplement (see Appendix F) for three consecutive years and may be renewed in subsequent years so long as they continue to earn satisfactory annual assessment ratings.
+In addition to the five (5) mentors attending, the District shall incur the expenses for up to two (2) mentors making presentations at the conference. - 9.
+Employees not eligible to participate in the National Board Certification Process (currently including but not limited to school workers. psychologists, occupational and social physical therapists, speech language pathologists, adult education teachers, guidance and family counselors, and health teachers) shall be eligible to participate in an alternative program, the Broward County Recognition Program (BCRP).
+Said program, similar in format to the National Board Certification process, includes portfolio documentation with artifacts, videotaping of iob performance, as well as written work samples.
+Successful candidates participating in BCRP shall receive the negotiated supplement (see Appendix F) for three (3) consecutive years and may be renewed in subsequent years so long as they continue to earn satisfactory annual assessment ratings.
 Employees forfeiting said supplement due to unsatisfactory annual assessment shall become eligible for and receive payment upon satisfactorily fulfilling the terms of the professional development plan resulting from the unsatisfactory rating and receiving a satisfactory rating.
-Participation in the BCRP process requires an application fee of \$60.

-K. School Schedules

-- 1. Any change in the schedule (in compliance with State Statute) of a Middle School or High School must be the subject of a vote in accordance with the procedures set forth in Section K. - 2.
-A vote to change the total school schedule may be taken for the following school year between the first Monday of October and the second Friday of December from the options in subsection 3. - 3.
-High School and Multi-Level 6-12 School Schedule Options:
+Participation in the BCRP process requires an application fee of sixty dollars (\$60). - K. School Schedules - 1.
+Any change in the schedule (in compliance with State Statutes) of a middle school or high school must be the subject of a vote in accordance with the procedures set forth in Section K. - 2.
+A vote to change the total school schedule may be taken for the following school year between the first Monday of October and the second Friday of December from the options in subsection 3 below. - 3.
+High school and multi-level 6-12 school schedule options: